Kundun: Production

-The project began when screenwriter Melissa Mathison met with the Dalai Lama and asked him if she could write about his life.
+The project began when screenwriter Melissa Mathison met with the 14th Dalai Lama and asked him if she could write about his life.
 He gave her his blessing and his time, sitting for interviews that became the basis of her script.
-Mathison later suggested that Scorsese be brought in as director.
+Mathison later suggested that Martin Scorsese be brought in as director.
+Scorsese first heard of Tibet when he watched Storm Over Tibet in the 1950s.
+He met the Dalai Lama through Mathison and Harrison Ford.

-Universal Studios had a deal to produce the movie, however, after the studio was purchased by Seagram, CEO Edgar Bronfman Jr. worried about the impact on the larger beverage business and declined to pursue the film, resulting in the film ending up at Disney.
+Universal Pictures had a deal to produce Kundun, however, after the studio was purchased by Seagram, CEO Edgar Bronfman Jr. worried about the impact on the larger beverage business and declined to move forward with the film, resulting in it ending up at Disney.
+Disney CEO Michael Eisner permitted the shooting of "Kundun" to proceed but, due to Chinese Communist Party pressure, he limited the film's distribution and marketing.
+"Kundun" was released on Christmas Day in 1997 in only two theaters nationwide.

+Scorsese planned on shooting the film in Ladakh in India, but instead did it in the Atlas Mountains of Morocco, near where The Last Temptation of Christ was filmed.
 Most of the film was shot at the Atlas Film Studios in Ouarzazate, Morocco; some scenes were filmed at the Karma Triyana Dharmachakra monastery in Woodstock, New York.
+Filming in Morocco meant that Scorsese had to wait eight days for the processed dailies to arrive and then Thelma Schoonmaker would have to wait an additional four days.

+Scorsese's previous film, Casino, only had two matte paintings while Kundun had forty.
+The Dalai Lama was consulted for the film's set design.
+Dancers from the Tibetan Institute of Performing Arts were used for the film.

 Soundtrack

 All tracks were composed by Philip Glass.
-Music was conducted by Michael Riesman.
-Music was produced by Kurt Munkacsi.
+Music was conducted by Michael Riesman and produced by Kurt Munkacsi.
 The Executive Music Producer was Jim Keller.